Operationalizing the Research Program at Homebase

 Tools

-Identifying and validating consistent pain points across employees and departments
+Surfacing consistent pain points across roles and departments to identify key blockers

-Delivering a lightweight and repeatable method for recruitment, synthesis, and insight sharing
+🔁 Delivering a lightweight, repeatable system for recruitment, synthesis, and insight sharing

 Hypothesis & Assumptions

-I used industry-standard research methods to develop a scaleable approach to this problem.
+I applied industry-standard research methods to develop a scalable, sustainable solution to the problem.

 Who I talked to: